Updated: Oct 29, 2021

 Chaga is a mushroom that grows on birch trees.
 It is native to North America and Russia where it was/is used by indigenous people for both medicine and to prepare for harsh winters (since it is nutritionally dense).

 Chaga is known for its antioxidants.
 In particular it contains the highest recorded amount of SOD- superoxide dismutase, a tumour-supressing antioxidant enzyme.
 In holistic medicine it is used for cancer prevention and recovery.

-The tea tastes and looks like nutty caramel.
+Chaga tea tastes and looks like a nutty caramel masterpiece.

 How to Make Chaga Tea

-Take a look a the picture above for referencing.
+Take a look at the picture above for referencing.

 A large sized handful for half a large pasta pot.

 Add the chaga mushroom, and any other roots you like, it pairs well with dandelion or ginger.